Barrel racing

-Barrel racing is a rodeo event in which a horse and rider attempt to run a cloverleaf pattern around preset barrels in the fastest time.
+Barrel racing is a rodeo event in which a horse and rider attempt to run around preset barrels in the fastest time.
 In collegiate and professional ranks, it is usually a women's event, though both sexes compete at amateur and youth levels.
 It requires a combination of the horse's athletic ability and the horsemanship skills of a rider in order to safely and successfully maneuver the horse around three barrels placed in a triangle pattern within a large arena.

 History

 Barrel racing originally developed as an event for women.
 In early barrel racing, the pattern alternated between a figure-eight and a cloverleaf pattern.
 The figure-eight was eventually dropped in favor of the more difficult cloverleaf.

 It is believed that competitive barrel racing was first held in Texas.
 The Women's Professional Rodeo Association (WPRA) was founded in 1948 by a group of women from Texas who were trying to find a place for women in the wider sport of rodeo.
 When it began, the WPRA was called the Girls Rodeo Association (GRA).
 It consisted of 74 members, with about 60 approved tour events.
 The Girls Rodeo Association was the first body of rodeo developed specifically for women.
 The GRA changed its name to Women's Professional Rodeo Association in 1981, and the WPRA still provides women competition opportunities in several rodeo events, but barrel racing remains the most popular.
+Even so, the sport of barrel racing is played by large numbers of both boys and girls, especially in rural and remote areas.